skypjack/entt/docs/md/entity.md

 Please, refer to the documentation of the signal class to know about all the features it offers.<br/>
-There are many useful but less known functionalities that aren't described here, such as the connection objects or the possibility to attach listeners with a list of parameters that is shorter than that of the signal itself.
+There are many useful but less known functionalities that are not described here, such as the connection objects or the possibility to attach listeners with a list of parameters that are shorter than that of the signal itself.

 ### Entity lifecycle